Program gives blind hockey players chance to get on the ice

-A program for blind hockey players is giving experienced and novice players a chance to get on the ice in Minnesota.
+A program for blind hockey players is giving experienced players and novices a chance to get on the ice in Minnesota.

-Minnesota Public Radio News reports that 18 players have joined the Minnesota Wild Blind Hockey program, which is the first of its kind in in the state.
-Toni Gillen, disabled programs director for USA Hockey in Minnesota, says she didn't realize how big it would be when the program first started.
+Eighteen players have joined the Minnesota Wild Blind Hockey program, which is the first of its kind in the state, Minnesota Public Radio News reported .
+Toni Gillen, disabled programs director for USA Hockey in Minnesota, said she didn't realize how big it would be when the program first started.

-She says the response has been "amazing," and she anticipates the program will grow next year.
+She said the response has been "amazing," and she anticipates the program will grow next year.
+Gillen said Minnesota was behind in blind hockey, which began in Canada in the 1970s and spread to six states before the Minnesota Wild program started in October.

-Nicholas Boisvert, a 35-year-old program participant, grew up playing hockey, but a degenerative condition took roughly 80 percent of his sight in his late 20s.
-Boisvert says he missed hockey, and the new program is giving him the chance to play again.
+"It's embracing a whole other community out there that we have not had hockey for in the past," Gillen said.

 $20 for 365 Days of Unlimited Digital Access